-The school's e-safety policy, available in the Safeguarding file in the staff explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+The school's e-safety policy, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
 Serious incidents may be managed in line with our child protection procedures.